user202729/tex-fast-recompile/README.md

 ### LaTeXmk emulation mode

 For compatibility with e.g. `vimtex` plugin, an executable `tex_fast_recompile_latexmk` is provided, which takes arguments similar to that of `latexmk`.
-(but it does not do multiple compilation passes or invoke bibliography/indexing commands etc., and the simulation might not be complete)
+(but it does not invoke bibliography/indexing commands/automatically detect changes to dependent files etc., and the simulation might not be complete)

 Run `tex_fast_recompile_latexmk --help` to view the available options. (should be similar to `latexmk`'s accepted options)